GarrettLevine/drag-race-api/README.md

 # Drag Race API

-An API to retrive information about _RuPaul's DraG Race_ Queens, Seasons and Episodes.
+An API to retrive information about _RuPaul's Drag Race_ Queens, Seasons and Episodes.

 ## Queen Endpoints

 ### GET `https://drag-race.club/api/queens`

+Retrieve an array of all the queens in _RuPaul's Drag Race_ herstory.

 example response
 ```